chrissherlock/inside-libreoffice/universal-network-objects/uno-idl.md

 **ROUGHT DRAFT**

-UNO IDL is a way of specifying, types, services, and other entities used by UNO.
+UNO IDL is a way of specifying types, services, and other entities used by UNO via a metalanguage of its own.
 The BNF notation is [as follows](https://www.openoffice.org/udk/common/man/idl_syntax.html):

 ```idl
 (1) <idl_specification> := <definition>+